SSWConsulting/SSW.Rules.Content/rules/run-rsat-from-non-domain-computer/rule.md

 created: 2024-01-31T05:50:52.028Z
 guid: 46bf37e1-2f9d-4f08-9281-8e58e4ca9157
 ---
-With more companies adopting BYOD policies, it is important for SysAdmins to be able to connect to Active Directory Users and Computers (ADUC) and other tools in a secure way, even if their computer is not connected to the domain.
+With more companies adopting BYOD policies, it is important for SysAdmins to be able to connect to Remote Server Administrative Tools (RSAT) like Active Directory Users and Computers (ADUC) in a secure way, even if their computer is not connected to the domain.

 <!--endintro-->